 What is a Florida Homestead and can I claim it?

 Florida allows certain individuals to claim a homestead exemption for their primary residences.
-This homestead exemption protects a property against judgment from most creditors.
+This homestead exemption protects the property against a judgment from most creditors.

 Should I claim a Homestead exemption?